OE-FET/customxepr/README.md

 ## Job-scheduling

-CustomXepr's core consists of functions for preconfigured tasks, such as changing the cryostat temperature, recording a transfer curve, performing a preconfigured ESR measurement.
+CustomXepr's core consists of functions for preconfigured tasks, such as changing the cryostat temperature, recording a transfer curve, performing a preconfigured EPR measurement.
 For instance, `customXepr.setTemperature(110)` tells the MercuryiTC to change its temperature set-point to 110 K and waits until the latter is reached and maintained with the desired stability (default: ±0.1 K for 120 sec).
 It also adjusts the helium flow if necessary and warns the user if the target temperature cannot be reached within the expected time.
-`customXepr.runExperiment(powersat)` will run the preconfigured ESR measurement "powersat" while tuning the cavity between scans and monitoring the temperature stability during the measurement.
+`customXepr.runExperiment(powersat)` will run the preconfigured EPR measurement "powersat" while tuning the cavity between scans and monitoring the temperature stability during the measurement.

 Such built in jobs are not performed immediately but are queued and executed after the successful completion of the previous jobs.
 Any data returned by a job, such as a transfer curve or a cavity mode picture, will be kept in a result queue and saved to a specified file if requested.
 CustomXepr functions that are expected to run for longer than 1 sec can gracefully abort upon user request without leaving the setup in an inconsistent state.

-In addition, the queuing system can be used to manually schedule any user-specified jobs, related or unrelated to the ESR setup and its ancillary equipment.
+In addition, the queuing system can be used to manually schedule any user-specified jobs, related or unrelated to the EPR setup and its ancillary equipment.

 ![Screenshot of CustomXepr GUI](/screenshots/CustomXepr_jobs.png)

 ## Logging and error handling

 All CustomXper methods release logging messages during their execution which may have the levels "status", "info", "warning", and "error".
-Status notifications will only be shown in the user interface and typically contain information about the progress of a job (number of completed scans in an ESR measurement, countdown until the temperature is stable, etc).
+Status notifications will only be shown in the user interface and typically contain information about the progress of a job (number of completed scans in an EPR measurement, countdown until the temperature is stable, etc).
 Info notifications typically contain information about the beginning or completion of a job (e.g., "Waiting for temperature to stabilize.", "All scans complete."), and potentially useful information about how the job was completed (e.g., "Temperature stable at 120.01±0.02 K during scans.").

 Warning notifications are logged when CustomXepr believes that there may be a problem which requires user intervention, for instance if a job is taking significantly longer than expected, or if the gas flow required to maintain a certain temperature is unusually high.
 Finally, error messages are released if CustomXepr is unable to proceed with a job, in which case it will abort and pause all pending jobs.
-Such errors may include loss of communication with an instrument, repeated strong temperature fluctuations during an ESR measurement, etc.
+Such errors may include loss of communication with an instrument, repeated strong temperature fluctuations during an EPR measurement, etc.

 By default, all messages of level "info" and higher are saved to a log file in the user's home directory and messages of level "warning" and higher are sent as an email to the user's address.
 In addition, temperature readings are saved to a log file every 5 min, allowing the user to retrospectively confirm the temperature stability during measurements.